the-drunk-coder/megra.rs/README.md

 * Windows: `C:\Users\<username>\AppData\Roaming\parkellipsen\megra\config\samples`
 * macOS: `/Users/<username>/Library/Application Support/de.parkellipsen.megra/samples`

 Now you'll have a sound event for every sample.
-That means, if you have a folder called `bd` in the folder, you can call it like this:
+That means, if you have a folder called `bd` in the samples folder, you can call it like this:

 ```(lisp)
+;; call this in the Mégra editor (place cursor between outer parenthesis and hit "Ctrl+Return")
 (once (bd))
 ```
 You can also search by keyword ... if you have a sample called `jazz.flac` in your `bd` folder, you can call it like: